What has tax got to do with it?

 We do not look at the 'mortgage-style loans' in place up to autumn 1998, because the repayments for those work differently.
 If you think yours is a mortgage-style loan, take a look at the Student Loans Company's repayment website.

 There are two main types of income-contingent loans, which are referred to as 'Plan 1' and 'Plan 2' loans.
 Which one you have depends on what type of course you are on, when you took out the loan and which part of the UK you studied in – England, Northern Ireland, Scotland or Wales.
 It is possible to have more than one type of loan if you have been on more than one course and one started before 1 September 2012 and one afterwards.
-The Student Loans Company website has a tool to help you determine which type of loan you have.
+You should contact the Student Loans Company (SLC) if you are unsure which type of loan you have.

 Plan 1 loans generally include: